aeternity/ae_mdw/README.md

 - transaction fields

-To be able to traverse through the list of transactions, the `next` field provided on the current page response is provided as explained in the [pagination section](#pagination).
+To be able to traverse through the list of transactions, the `next` field returned on the current page response is provided as explained in the [pagination section](#pagination).

 ----